urbit/docs/tutorials/hoon/graph.md

 ## Marks

-There are marks in `mar/graph/validator` that are worth review.
+There are marks in `mar/graph/validator` that are worth reviewing.
 They are each short enough to read quickly.
 They are used to validate the shapes of various nouns to be stored in the graph-store.